 Fortunately, some states are stepping in to fill holes left by the withdrawal of federal funding for family planning providers while also enshrining coverage protections of the Affordable Care Act.
 “So if the Affordable Care Act were to be overturned, or if they were to further gut the contraceptive coverage in it, there’s at least some protections in place in a number of states,” says Miller.

 What you can do to support reproductive rights in 2020

-A lot is at stake this year, starting with an upcoming Supreme Court ruling on a blocked Louisiana law that would require all abortion providers to have admitting privileges to a nearby hospital.
-If the court rules in favor of the law this summer, it could trigger other states to push forward their own similar efforts to circumvent Roe v.
-Wade to essentially ban abortion by restricting access.
+A lot is at stake this year, starting with the latest Supreme Court ruling on a blocked Louisiana law that would require all abortion providers to have admitting privileges to a nearby hospital.
+The court overturned this law, so anti-abortion rights advocates will likely try to find other ways to bring the abortion question back to the Supreme Court in the future.
 “The Supreme Court sets the floor,” says Miller, meaning that they can tell states what kinds of actions they can and cannot take.

 You can also make noise in your city or county, says Miller.
 “People don’t realize that local governments have budgets they can use to ensure access to reproductive health care, and we’ve seen a number of localities start to look at providing direct funding for abortion care for people who can’t afford it or don’t have coverage,” she says.
 “That’s just one example, but they can do things around ensuring that public clinics provide affordable contraceptive care and make those services available.”
 Miller recommends following your elected officials on social media, as well as the types of organizations in these fights, such as The Guttmacher Institute, for updates and alerts.